2025 LEGISLATIVE REPORT

 Over a hundred so-called "Parents Bill of Rights" have been proposed across the country, mostly originating in republican controlled state legislatures.

 Since 2021, 23 states have passed versions of the Parents Bill of Rights, with Ohio becoming the 23rd this year.
-States like Florida, Utah, Arizona and Texas were the first states to pass such laws, supported by groups like Mom's for Liberty and have since been taken up as a key part of Project 2025, with the US house passing HR 5 in 2023 and further actions expected in Congress during Trump's presidency.
+States like Florida, Utah, Arizona and Texas were the first states to pass such laws, supported by groups like Mom's for Liberty and have since been taken up as a key part of Project 2025.

 California mega-millionaire and hedge fund manager, Brian Heywood relocated to Washington and reignited the fight for "parents rights" here in Washington State, pouring over $6million of his own funds into a slate of ballot initiatives.